Sigma Alpha Omega Christian Sorority

 How does Sigma Alpha Omega Christian Sorority spend its money?

 Sigma Alpha Omega Christian Sorority directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Sigma Alpha Omega Christian Sorority tax-deductible?